Vesper sparrow: Behavior

-Nesting

-Vesper sparrows have loose nests in a cup form on the ground.
-Females lay 3-5 eggs during May, they incubate for around 2 weeks, and their young fledge in a week.
-Two broods are raised per season by two sparrows.
-Breeding usually occurs in open bushy areas across North America.

-Migration

-Vesper sparrows migrate to the eastern United States, the central United States, Mexico and the Gulf Coast.
-They migrate to the aforementioned regions around September, with the onset of fall, and return during March as spring arrives to the north.
+Breeding

+The courtship involves the male sparrow running with his wings raised and occasionally jumping around to sing its song.
+The cup shaped loose nest is placed on the ground.
+The clutch of 3–5 eggs, usually 4, is incubated by the female for 12–13 days.
+The chicks are fed by both parents and fledge after at least 9 days in the nest.
+Two broods are raised per season.

-Threats to Population
+Threats to population

 While the species as a whole is not threatened or endangered, it has faced declines in population.
-Between 1970 and 2014, the Vesper Sparrow population has decreased by 30% and currently has an estimated population of around 34 million.
+Between 1970 and 2014, the population decreased by 30% and currently has an estimated population of around 34 million.
 The species has a delicate relationship with agricultural land.
 The loss of farmland due to conversions to more developed regions has created a degree of habitat loss caused by a reduction in space available for nesting.
 However, the presence of farmland has also damaged the population.
 Improper cultivator operations including early and frequent harvesting have destroyed nests and eggs.
 Fallow strips around farmland have also contributed to habitat loss.
 The reduction in cover can increase exposure to predators.